electric-sql/electric/docs/usage/data-access/shapes.md

 }
 ```

-For many applications you can simply define the data you want to sync up-front, for example at app load time and then just code against the local database once the data has synced in.
-For others, you can craft more dynamic partial replication, for example syncing data in as the user navigates through different routes or parts of the app.
+For many applications you can simply define the data you want to sync up-front, for example, at app load time and then just code against the local database once the data has synced in.
+For others, you can craft more dynamic partial replication, for instance, syncing data in as the user navigates through different routes or parts of the app.

 ## Future capabilities